danielwilhelm/R-CS-ranks/README.md

 (2023)](https://doi.org/10.1093/restud/rdad006) and [Bazylik, Mogstad, Romano, Shaikh, and Wilhelm (2022)](https://dwilhelm.userweb.mwn.de/papers/cwp4021.pdf).
-The inference methods for regressions involving ranks are developend in Chetverikov and Wilhelm (2023).
+The inference methods for regressions involving ranks are developed in Chetverikov and Wilhelm (2023).

 ## Installation